sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-mysql.rst

 When working with data in Fire Insights, the first step is to create a dataset that you plan to process subsequently.
 Dataset is a wrapper around your data which makes it easy to handle it in Sparkflows workbench.

-When datasets are created, Fire Insights automatically infers the schema using spark-csv library from Databricks.
+When datasets are created, Fire Insights automatically infers the schema of the dataset.

 Datasets
 --------

-When you open any application, all existing Datasets specific to the application are displayed in the Datasets tab.
+When you open any application, all existing datasets specific to the application are displayed in the Datasets tab.

 .. figure:: ../../_assets/tutorials/dataset/1.PNG